Cursor

 - recent_activity - Check what you’ve been working on

-- project management - Switch between different knowledge bases
+- project management - Work with multiple knowledge bases

 Troubleshooting